AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: AIM: An Adaptive and Iterative Mechanism for Synthetic Data

 \paragraph*{\textbf{Intelligent Initialization.}}

 In Line \ref{line:init} of \aim, we spend a small fraction of the privacy budget to measure $1$-way marginals in the set of candidates.
 Estimating $\hat{p}$ from these noisy marginals gives rise to an \emph{independent} model where all $1$-way marginals are preserved well, and higher-order marginals can be estimated under an independence assumption.
-This provides a far better initialization than the default uniform distribution while requiring only a small fraction of the privacy budget.
+Intuitively, this feature of \aim is justified by the fact that \mwempgm tends to select marginal queries covering disjoint attribute subsets in the first few rounds in an attempt to correctly preserve the 1-way marginal distributions.
+By measuring all 1-way marginals immediately instead, we are saving the privacy budget that would otherwise be spent to select these marginal queries.

 \paragraph*{\textbf{New Candidates.}}

 In Line \ref{line:candidates} of \aim, we make two notable modifications to the candidate set that serve different purposes.
 Specifically, the set of candidates is a carefully chosen subset of the marginal queries in the \emph{downward closure} of the workload.
 The downward closure of the workload is the set of marginal queries whose attribute sets are subsets of some marginal query in the workload, i.e., $W_+ = \set{r \mid r \subseteq s, s \in W}$.